Why is it important to protect your tattoo from the sun?

 ✅ What to do:

-- Apply SPF 30 or higher sunscreen whenever your tattoo is exposed to the sun.
+- Apply SPF 30 or higher sunscreen (even SPF 50) whenever your tattoo is exposed to the sun.

-- Use mineral-based sunscreens(with zinc oxide or titanium dioxide) as they provide a physical barrier against UV rays(Glowing Gorgeous).
+- Use mineral-based sunscreens(with zinc oxide or titanium dioxide) as they provide a physical barrier against UV rays.

 - Reapply every 2 hours, especially after sweat and swimming.